NexPlayer/Unity-SDK/advanced/multiview.md

 # Multiview

 This is a premium feature.
-To obtain more information about it, please contact the NexPlayer™ Unity Team at unity.support@nexplayer.com
+To find out more information, please contact NexPlayer's Unity Team at unity.support@nexplayer.com

-NexPlayer™ Multiview feature provides a way to reproduce up to 8 simultaneous streams in the same scene.
+NexPlayer's Multiview feature provides a way to reproduce up to 8 simultaneous streams in the same scene.
 These streams might use the same properties as the ones available for a single stream.

-## NexPlayer™ API for Multiview
+## NexPlayer  API for Multiview

 When using Multiview on your project you should use the **MultistreamController** field provided by **NexPlayerBehaviour**.